ni/arbitrary-session-management/README.md

    - [nidmm_measurement_with_logger](src/examples/nidmm_measurement_with_logger/README.md)
    - [teststand_sequence](src/examples/teststand_sequence/README.md)

-4. Start the server and run the example workflows as described in their respective READMEs.
+4. Start the server and run the example workflows as described in their respective `README.md`.

 When you run the server and examples, you'll observe that the TestStand sequence logs data to the same file.
 In the setup phase, the file is opened, and in the main sequence, the same file session is shared and used across both measurement steps.
 This demonstrates non-instrument session sharing among measurement plugins.